nycmeshnet/nycmesh.net/content/network-status.md

 2021-9-5

 2:40pm We are doing planned maintenance in Brooklyn affecting the Vernon and Saratoga hubs.
 Hopefully this will be finished by 4pm

-2021-8-24

-The network is currently running normally.
-If you are experiencing a problem please fill in our [support ticket](../support).
-Thanks!

 2021-8-23